Assistant Professor of Economics, Barnard College, Columbia University

-Departmental Guest at Research Program in Development Studies at Princeton University fall 2018.
+Departmental Guest at Research Program in Development Studies at Princeton University (2018-2019)

-My research interests are focused on topics within development economics.
-In particular, one strand of my research explores how natural resource booms affect local welfare, with a specific focus labor markets, criminal behavior, health and gender equality.
-Another strand of my research focuses on economics of gender and the household, exploring transmission of information within the household, fatherhood, intimate partner violence, and access to sanitation for adolescent girls.
+My research interests are focused on development economics and environmental economics.
+One strand of my research explores how natural resource booms affect local welfare, with specific focus on labor markets, health and gender equality.
+Another strand focuses on the economics of health and gender, exploring transmission of information within the household, nutrition, stigma, access to sanitation for adolescent girls and the WASH sector.
 I use empirical methods including quasi-experiments, lab experiments in the field and randomized control trials.

 At Barnard College, I teach Introduction to Development Economics, Empirical Development Economics, Econometrics and a senior seminar on Women in Development Economics.

-I am also the co-founder and organizer of the Columbia Women in Economics Network that aims to strengthen intra-university network ties, provide space for research sharing across sub-disciplines and skills training for junior female faculty in Economics.
-Email me for more information.
+I am the co-founder and organizer of the Columbia Women in Economics Network that aims to strengthen intra-university network ties, provide space for research sharing across sub-disciplines and skills training for junior female faculty in Economics.

 Please look here for my CV.